Manchu Definition Ap World History

 The Decline of the Qing Dynasty: Internal and External Pressures

 Despite its initial success, the Qing dynasty eventually faced significant challenges that ultimately led to its downfall.
-Internal pressures, such as corruption, inequality, and peasant uprisings, gradually eroded the dynasty's authority.
+In real terms, internal pressures, such as corruption, inequality, and peasant uprisings, gradually eroded the dynasty's authority.
 The Taiping Rebellion, a massive civil war in the mid-19th century, severely weakened the Qing state.
 This internal strife was compounded by external pressures from Western powers, who exploited the Qing dynasty's weakness through unequal treaties, expanding their sphere of influence in China.
 The Opium Wars, a series of conflicts between the Qing dynasty and Britain, exposed the Qing military's inability to match Western firepower and resulted in significant territorial concessions and humiliation.

 The late Qing witnessed numerous attempts at reform, but these were often met with resistance from both within the imperial court and the conservative elements of Chinese society.
 The Hundred Days' Reform, a series of radical changes aimed at modernizing the country, was swiftly reversed by a conservative backlash.
 These internal divisions and the inability to effectively address both internal and external pressures accelerated the Qing dynasty’s decline.